-NEW YORK – Businessman and philanthropist Alexander Navab passed away suddenly at the age of 53.
+NEW YORK – Businessman and philanthropist Alexander Navab passed away suddenly on July 7 at the age of 53.

 A private equity professional, Navab was a Wall Street dealmaker, as the New York Times reported, and an active philanthropist supporting many causes, including his alma mater Columbia University as well as The Hellenic Initiative.
 He joined KKR in 1993 and was the Head of KKR’s Americas Private Equity business.
 Navab served as the Chair of the Americas Private Equity Investment Committee, and also as the Chair of the Americas Portfolio Management Committee, as well as serving on KKR’s Special Situations Investment Committee.
 Prior to joining KKR, Navab was with James D. Wolfensohn Incorporated where he was involved in mergers and acquisitions as well as corporate finance advisory work.
 From 1987 to 1989, he was with Goldman, Sachs & Co. where he worked in the Investment Banking Department.
 He received a BA with honors, Phi Beta Kappa, from Columbia College, and an MBA with High Distinction, Baker Scholar, Wolfe Award, from Harvard Business School.
 In 2011, Navab received the John Jay Award for distinguished professional achievement from Columbia College.
 In 2016, he was awarded the Ellis Island Medal of Honor.